ringtailsoftware/zero-jetpack/README.md

 # Notes

-This project is a mess.
-It's a project I've been working on for fun and education.
+This project is a mess, I've been working on for fun and education.
 I'm sharing the code because it might help others who are trying to figure out similar things.

 ## Definitely bad stuff